tudo-aqua/bgw/bgw-docs/src/main/jekyll/concepts/user-input/UserInput.md

 ## Component declaration

-To showcase the user input handling, the following components are declared and wrapped inside a [BoardGameApplication][BoardGameApplicationKDoc], to create a running example.
+To showcase the user input handling, the following /components are declared and wrapped inside a [BoardGameApplication][BoardGameApplicationKDoc], to create a running example.